 - Adding Nose Weight to a High Power Nose Cone

 CalFire Study Handbook This has lot of information on various topics, not all of which relate to hobby rocketry.
-It does include reference material for the Rocketry Class 3 exam.
+It does include all required reference material for the Rocketry Class 3 exam.